learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

 "I love you Grandma" is close enough to "I love you, Grandma." and means the same thing but JavaScript will not consider these equal!

 **Reminder:** As you're working through the tests, you can run your code by running `node index.js` in the terminal.
 If you want to do this, remember that you'll need to _call_ the function inside `index.js`.
-If you are just running tests, however, you don't need to include a function call &mdash; the tests will handle that for you.
+If you are just running tests, however, you don't need to include a function call — the tests will handle that for you.

 Good luck!